MyCryptoHQ/knowledge-base-content/general-knowledge/ethereum-blockchain/a-glossary-of-common-terms-in-the-ethereum-crypto-space.md

 - The more random something is, the more entropy it has and the more secure it is.
 - Usually defined in "bits of entropy" or the number of years it would take to brute-force a **\_\_\_\_** (e.g., private key) derived with that much entropy.
 - Ethereum private keys are 256-bit keys.
-- 24-Word mnemonic phrases are also 256 bits of entropy.
+- 24-Word Secret Recovery Phrase are also 256 bits of entropy.
 2048 words in the dictionary.
 11 bits of entropy (the words). `11 * 24 = 264`.
 The last word is a checksum.

 ### Ethereum vs. Ether